awsdocs/aws-lambda-developer-guide/doc_source/API_GetEventSourceMapping.md

 ## Errors<a name="API_GetEventSourceMapping_Errors"></a>

  **InvalidParameterValueException**
 One of the parameters in the request is invalid\.
-For example, if you provided an IAM role for AWS Lambda to assume in the `CreateFunction` or the `UpdateFunctionConfiguration` API, that AWS Lambda is unable to assume you will get this exception\.
 HTTP Status Code: 400

  **ResourceNotFoundException**
-The resource \(for example, a Lambda function or access policy statement\) specified in the request does not exist\.
+The resource specified in the request does not exist\.
 HTTP Status Code: 404

  **ServiceException**